-2024 Regulations
+2026 Regulations

+Fishing is on a fly only basis for the entire river above Enniscorthy bridge and single or double barbless hooks must be used.
 Worm fishing is banned on the entire river while other methods, using a single barbless hook only, are permitted below Enniscorthy bridge.

 Catch and Release

-When practising catch and release salmon should be released as soon as possible with the minimum of handling.
+When practicing catch and release salmon should be released as soon as possible with the minimum of handling.
 Fish must not be lifted up by the tail as this can cause considerable damage.
 Wherever possible unhook it in the water and don’t drag it up on the bank.
 If you want to take a photo ideally do it in the water or lift the fish fully supported by both hands for the briefest time possible.
 IFI provides advice on C&R technique here.

 an example of good C&R photo technique